robbert-vdh/yabridge/ROADMAP.md

 - An easier [updater](https://github.com/robbert-vdh/yabridge/issues/51) through
   a new `yabridgectl update` command for distros that don't package yabridge.

-# For a major release

-- Replace the use of `notify-send` for notifications with using `libdbus` directly.
-Most systems will have both available by default, but some less common distros split `notify-send` from the rest of the `libnotify` package.

 # Somewhere in the future, possibly

 - CLAP audio thread pool support.
 Implementing this efficiently is less than